tabarra/txAdmin/dev_notes.md

 - [x] blur some inputs
 - [x] persist user oauth data and refresh it on social login
 - [x] deployer: add a context var for the master admin identifiers
+- [x] deployer: on download_github, first query to see which is the default branch
 - [ ] add tool to import ban from other databases
-- [ ] deployer: on download_github, first query to see which is the default branch
 - [ ] improve setup page common template incompatibility behavior and set $engine to 2
+- [ ] fix darkmode cookie
-- [ ] xxxxxxx
+- [ ] consolidate the log pages

 > Hopefully now: